iris-lew/projects/project_005_IdentifyingBadData/ReadMe.md

 I have labeled which code chunks that is not my original code and that I've adapted for this demonstration.

 Language: Python<br>
-Python Libraries: Numpy, Pandas, landsatxplore, MatPlotLib, Pillow, foium, cv2, Sci-kit Learn, tensorflow, pickle, json, tifffile<br>
+Python Libraries: Numpy, Pandas, landsatxplore, MatPlotLib, Pillow, folium, cv2, Sci-kit Learn, tensorflow, pickle, json, tifffile<br>
 Statistics: Neural Networks

 ## Files